 Chamois are a unique mountain species and are always exciting to hunt.
 They are very fast and agile and live in challenging terrain.
 During the rut bucks defend their territories by chasing other bucks through true mountain terrain.
 Hunting chamois during the rut is always very entertaining, and an amazing experience.

-- Hunting season is February through July, but the best chamois hunting is during the rut in May and June.
+- Hunting season in New Zealand is February through July, but the best chamois hunting is during the rut in May and June.

 - For summer skins the best hunting is Mid January through March.